Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-26-soft-skills-and-distance-education.md

 ---
 layout: post
 title: Soft Skills and Distance Education
-tags: soft-skills
+tags: soft-skills distance-education
 ---

 The primary assignment in last semester’s Research Methods in Technical Communication module was to create a research proposal.
 The research question I asked in my proposal was: “How do software engineering workers acquire soft skills?”
 My background as a software engineering worker will partially explain the title, so perhaps the pertinent question is—why soft skills?

 Early in my career, a senior colleague told me that “software is a people business.”
-In many ways, this is a classic example of [business-speak](https://www.forbes.com/sites/groupthink/2012/01/26/the-most-annoying-pretentious-and-useless-business-jargon/?sh=cd476922eeaf).
+In many ways, this is a classic example of [business jargon](https://www.forbes.com/sites/groupthink/2012/01/26/the-most-annoying-pretentious-and-useless-business-jargon/?sh=cd476922eeaf).
 It’s punchy, maybe even profound—and the more it echoes in my head, the more it doesn’t seem to mean anything at all.

 However, in the context of our discussion, this phrase _did_ mean something to me.
 My colleague was trying to articulate how the success of a software company depends on each constituent unit’s ability to work together.
-For that to happen, individuals need to be able to manage relationships with customers, suppliers, colleagues, mentors, and their leadership chain.
+For that to happen, individuals need to be able to manage relationships with customers, suppliers, colleagues, mentors, and many others.
 Even in the most digitally-focussed profession, the process of building a product is a thoroughly human endeavour.
 In that respect, “software is a people business” summed up his message quite succinctly.
 What he was describing was the importance of soft skills.

 ##### Figure 1: Business team working together (GeorgeRudy/Canva n.d.).